 - Sudden stops.
-A car that jams on the brakes suddenly can cause a motorcyclist to slam into the rear bumper if he or she doesn’t have enough time to react.
+A car that slams on the brakes suddenly can cause a motorcyclist to crash into the rear bumper if he or she doesn’t have enough time to react.

 - Lane changes.
 Cars and trucks can strike an unwary rider during a lane change, especially if the lane change is sudden.

 - Rear-end accidents.
 Drivers may not see a motorcyclist stopped at an intersection ahead and strike the rear tire of the motorcycle, throwing the rider into cross traffic.

 - Drunk drivers.
 Intoxicated drivers can typically barely operate their vehicle and have a hard time seeing or avoiding other cars, let alone a motorcycle.

 One of the most common causes of solo motorcycle accidents is excess speed while attempting a turn, causing the rider to overshoot the lane and either enter oncoming traffic or leave the road completely.

 Since motorcyclists aren’t protected by the frame of their vehicle like a car or truck driver is, severe injuries can result from what would otherwise be a minor collision between two four-wheeled vehicles.
 Some of the most common motorcycle injuries are:

 - Head injuries and traumatic brain injuries (TBI) are extremely common, especially when riders aren’t wearing helmets.